 One of the potential downsides to owning a Malamute is that pretty much everyone on your street is going to know you have one.
 We aren’t going to beat around the bush; the Alaskan Malamute is not the most suitable breed for those of you looking to own a quiet dog.

 We regularly get asked by current owners of Malamutes if there’s a way to stop them from barking and wooing as they’ve had complaints from the neighbours.
 The short answer is no, to try and stop a Mal from wooing would be like trying to stop a person from talking.
 Their vocalisations are an important part of their personalities and making noises are how they communicate with the world around them.

-Alaskan Malamutes are a noisy breed by nature but are surprisingly not frequent barkers.
-Whilst they have a reputation for talking back to you, we can all agree that hearing their affectionate ‘woos’ is enough to make our day.
-If you have any questions for The Malamute Mom, please don’t hesitate to contact us here.
+Whilst they have a reputation for talking back to you, we can all agree that hearing a Malamute’s affectionate ‘woos’ is enough to make our day.
+If you have any questions for The Malamute Mom, please don’t hesitate to contact us.